am93596/SRE_Microservices/README.md

 ###### How to Set Up Docker
 1. Follow [this link](https://docs.docker.com/desktop/windows/install/) and click `Docker Desktop for Windows`.
-2. Click on the downloaded package (in the bar along the bottom of the browser)
+2. Click on the downloaded package (in the bar along the bottom of the browser) and follow the instructions of the installation wizard.
+3. Once the installation is complete, restart your computer.
+4. Open Powershell as admin, and run the following command: `Enable-WindowsOptionalFeature -Online -FeatureName $("VirtualMachinePlatform","Microsoft-Windows-Subsystem-Linux")`